maorc287/maorc287.RBRData/README.md

 ## Installation (Quick)

+- Close SimHub if running.
-- Build the project and copy the generated `RBRDataExt.dll` to the SimHub folder.
+- Extract the contents of the latest release zip file to the SimHub installation folder or build the project and copy the generated `RBRDataExt.dll` and `SqlNado.dll` to the SimHub installation folder.
+- Usually located at `C:\Program Files (x86)\SimHub\`.
 - Restart SimHub and enable the plugin in the Additional Plugins section.